Bereavement due to suicide

 Yes.
 And that was… if felt that, I don’t know, I guess that’s almost like a normal thing in life to do, perhaps that was a, a bit of normality that, you know that was something that brought a bit of almost normality back into my life again as well.

-When his wife died Stephen had great support from family and friends.
-People stayed with him for a few weeks.
-He found it helped to talk endlessly about what had happened.
-He went over the same ground again and again, but each time the story changed slightly.
+When his wife died Stephen received great support from family and friends.
+People stayed with him for a few weeks and he found it helped to 'talk endlessly about what had happened'.
+He 'went over the same ground again and again, but each time the story changed slightly'.

 Copyright © 2024 University of Oxford.
 All rights reserved.